ipld/specs/schema-layer/data-structures/data.md

-`Data Layout` is an advanced layout for representing binary data.
+`Flexible Byte Layout` is an advanced layout for representing binary data.

 It is flexible enough to support very small and very large (multi-block) binary data.